First take: Is Disney+ any good?

 Disney+ deals and promotions

-And the much-coveted $12.99 bundle deal with Hulu and ESPN+ is available now, too.
+A much-coveted $12.99 bundle deal with Hulu (ad-supported) and ESPN+ is also available.

 Disney+ prices and packages

-But the biggest savings come after launch with the bundle pricing for Disney+, Hulu, and ESPN+.
+The biggest savings come from bundling Disney+ with Hulu (ad-supported) and ESPN+.
 For only $12.99 per month, this bundle offers monthly savings of almost $5 when compared to the combined subscription price of all three services.

 Confused about how to cut the cord?
 Take a deep breath, then check out our stress-free guide.

-That said, you can still get your violence fix with ESPN+, whose exclusive deal with the UFC makes it the home for content from the world’s premier mixed martial arts organization.
+Action junkies won’t be left out in the cold with the Disney+ bundle, either.
+You can still get your fix with ESPN+, whose exclusive deal with the UFC makes it the home for content from the world’s premier mixed martial arts organization.

-ESPN+ also offers access to all of the action that you would expect from the biggest name in televised sports.
-Signing up gives you tons of access to out-of-market games and other offerings from the NHL, MLS, MLB, and PGA, just to name a few.
+ESPN+ also offers access to all of the action you would expect from the biggest name in televised sports.
+Signing up gives you access to tons of out-of-market games and other offerings from the NHL, MLS, MLB, and PGA, just to name a few.
+If you want more details on it, check out our full ESPN+ review.

 Disney+ original shows and movies

-The devil is in the details, and Disney+’s originals look like a real mixed bag.
+The devil is in the details, and Disney+’s originals are a real mixed bag.

 |New original shows||New original movies|